yushiangfu/study-notes/~network.md

 ### write()

-Each side is free to write data to its socket, and the data goes through the normal flow of 'file write' before reaching the transport layer.
+Each side can freely write data to its respective socket, and this data follows the standard "file write" flow before reaching the transport layer.
-TCP then prepares the socket buffer (SKB), copies data onto it, builds the TCP header in SKB, and sends it to the Internet layer.
+TCP prepares the socket buffer (SKB), copies the data onto it, including the TCP header, and then transmits it to the Internet layer.

 ```
                      client                                                    server